aadhavanalakan/AB-Testing/README.md

 When to stop an A/B test?

 How to determine P-value and its significane?

-Data Tracking

-A/B test design

-How to present results
+How to present the results?

 ## Conclusion
 H1 - with the introduction of the tailored ads, users are more likely to click on the ads, therefore the CTR difference  > 5.5% per user.